Harima Chemicals Group, Inc.

 Shorai Foundation for Science and Technology

 The Shorai Foundation for Science and Technology was established in March 1983 following receipt of an award granted to then-president and Harima founder, Sueyoshi Hasegawa by the Japanese government for the company’s contributions to the advancement of research and development on tall oil.
-Ever since, the foundation has actively promoted the advancement of science and technology, through subsidizing and encouraging research, study and international exchange.
+Ever since, the foundation has actively promoted the advancement of science and technology, through subsidizing and encouraging research and study.

 "Shorai" roughly translates as "the wind blowing through pine trees"; phonetically similar to the word "shorai" which means "future" in Japanese, it symbolizes the foundation’s orientation to the future of technology and development of society.